TinkerTinman/PowerSnake/README.md

 This game is written entirely in PowerShell and is a take on the classic "Snake".

-#Purpose
-Teaching myself PowerShell and using games as a motivation factor.
+The Purpose of this is teaching myself PowerShell and using games as a motivation factor.